ssmi8/Fighting-for-Par/README.md

 ## About Fighting for Par

-* Fighting for Par is a website which aims to encourage more participation in golf by creating a society/community which creates a welcoming atmosphere.
+* Fighting for Par is a website aiming to encourage more participation in golf by creating a society/community which creates a welcoming atmosphere.
-* Fighting for Par is a golf society allows players of all abilities, genders and ages to paricipate in golf, across various golf courses.
+* Fighting for Par is a golf society allowing players of all abilities, genders and ages to participate in golf, across various golf courses.
-* Users can sign up to the golf society in order to become a part of the golf community and play more golf.
+* Users can sign up to the golf society so they can become a part of the golf community and play more golf.
-* Users will be encouraged to join, as the website promotes community spirit and freindships, which you don't always see when joining one specific club.
+* As the website promotes a community spirit and friendships, users will be encouraged to join.
 * Future development of the website will allow members to communicate on a forum as well as book tee times at various courses.

 ## The Purpose

-* The purpose of this website to is to create a society where you are not limited to playing at one golf course, and you can become part of a diverse community and you can meet different people.
+* The purpose of this website to is to create a society where you are not limited to playing at one golf course, and you can become part of a diverse community where you can also meet different people.
 Building a community around the sport that is golf, enables a wider range of people to become a part of it, even if they are from different backgrounds.
-The aim is enjoy aswell as, participate in the sport.
+The aim is to enjoy golf, aswell as participate.
 It encourages people of all abilities to join and improve their golf, or even if they just play to have fun.

 ## UX

 ## The Strategy Plane

 * Fighting for Par is intended to be inviting as well as informative for users so they can feel encouraged to join the golf society.
-Looking at other similar golf society websites, this is the case, so it was important to reflect this in my webiste.
+Looking at other similar golf society websites, this is the case, so it was important to reflect this in my website.
 The overall design and video/images provide the user with a visual indicator of what the site is about and to set the tone of their experience on the site.

 ### Site Goals

-* To provide users with a pratical and informative site.
+* To provide users with a practical and informative site.
 * To ensure that navigating through the site is easy, intuitive and flowing.
 Users don't need to work out where to go.
-* To provide users with a sense of community and encouargement to join the society.
+* To provide users with a sense of community and encouragement to join the society.
 * To ensure the site if fully accessible on desktop and mobile/handheld devices.

 ## User Stories

 * As a user I want a site that is easy to read
-* As a user I want a site that is clear, informative and well structured
+* As a user I want a site that is clear, informative, and well structured
 * As a user I want a site that has clear navigation
 * As a user I want a site that I can use on all devices without an impact on experience